-Konstantin had an artistic collaboration with the founder and director of the international festival World Ballet Stars Vadym Pysarev and has performed as a guest artist at Nina Ananiashvili’s Gala Concert, who has been described by the Daily Telegraph as one of the twelve greatest ballerinas of all time and was named Best Ballerina of the Year by the US Dance Magazine in 2002.
+Konstantin also had an artistic collaboration with the founder and director of the international festival World Ballet Stars Vadym Pysarev and has performed as a guest artist at Nina Ananiashvili’s Gala Concert, who has been described by the Daily Telegraph as one of the twelve greatest ballerinas of all time.

-After completing her training at the Novosibirsk State Choreography College, she went on to perform at Ekaterinburg Opera and Ballet Theatre for over nine years.
+After completing her training at the Novosibirsk State Choreographic College, she went on to perform at Yekaterinburg Opera and Ballet Theatre for over nine years.

 Ekaterina performed on the main stages of the Bolshoi Theatre, Stanislavsky Theatre, and Alexandrinsky theatre, as well as the Samara Theatre and Kyrgyz National Opera and Ballet Theatre as an invited Prima.

 Ekaterina’s favorite character is Alice in Wonderland – she is strong and brave but at the same time naive and honest.
 She is very smart despite her young age.

 Ekaterina’s dream is to one day open her own ballet school.